Skip navigation

 1American College of Obstetricians and Gynecologists, Committee Opinion #691, March 2017

-2Internal data on file from EXPAND clinical study.
+2Internal EXPAND validation data.
 In EXPAND, the study participants and investigators are blinded to the Fetal Focus™ test results.
+12/294 samples did not receive a result.

 4Internal analysis of Denitive Healthcare database and ancillary data.
 Dec 2023.